Raphaelogbodo/Graph-Neural-Network-for-Ionic-Liquids-and-Deep-Eutectics-Solvent-Property-Prediction/README.md

 $ python3 code/experiment.py

-Note: You have to choose the property you want to train with its data in the params.yaml file TARGET_FEATURE_NAME : density other options are -----> viscosity, conductivity, and refractive_index
+Note: You have to choose the property you want to train with its data in the params.yaml file
+  -  TARGET_FEATURE_NAME : density
+  -  other options are -----> viscosity, conductivity, and refractive_index

 # For Transfer learning on DES

 Set in the params.yaml file
   TARGET_FEATURE_NAME : density
   TRANSFER : True
   ACTION : train

 then run:
 $ python3 code/experiment.py

   -  Transfer learning is only implemented for density at this time for DES.
   -  All generated figures or files for transfer learning is prefixed with "transfer_"

 # After Training
   -  Use predict.ipynb notebook to do post training analysis and predicting new datasets of ILs as shown in the notebook.
+  -  Use the notebok as it is if you do not want to explore
+  -  If you want to explore, you can follow the examples I have in the notebook oh how I prepared a new dataset (from-GNNs-data-density-clean.csv) for prediction

 # I have included example bash scripts for training the model in HPC cluster
  - run_dens.sh     # density (runs both IL model training and transfer learning on DESs)